80-20-Human-In-The-Loop/Community/CONSTITUTION_proposal.md

 **4. Right to Boundaries**
 - This is a volunteer community, not a job
-- "Not today." or "Now Now." are valid replies.
+- "Not today." or "Not now." are valid replies.
 - Burnout is real - take breaks without guilt
 - Life happens - committees understand absence